oscarB1nar10/MyAguilaApp/README.md

 straight line)

 #### why the project is usefull?
-The project is usefull becouse accomplish with task previously with flexible architecture and technology
+The project is usefull because accomplish with task previously with flexible architecture and technology
   #### **Architecture and technology**
   - MVVM architecture: in this case i omitted VM and repository
   - Dagger: as di framework